mixerrules/TF2ChatToTTS/README.md

 ```
 deno --unstable run --allow-ffi --allow-net --allow-env --allow-write --allow-read --allow-run app.ts
 ```

+## How to get More TTS voices:
+You can change the TTS voice using the windows built-in voices, you can get more voices here: [Open Settings](ms-settings:speech).

 ## Known issues:
 - App does not close if you just close the TTS window.
 (Click CTRL + C in cmd or terminal to end it.)